With a new star 'checking in' to rehab every other week, TheSite.org decided to find out what all the fuss is about.

-You don't need to be an addict to seek help with a drugs or alcohol problem.
-Read TheSite's article on Coming off different drugs, Dangerous drinking, Addiction and Breaking Free for information on changing a short-term pattern of drug and alcohol use.
+You don’t need to be an addict to seek help with a drugs or alcohol problem.
+Read TheSite’s article on Coming off different drugs and Staying off drugs for information on changing a short-term pattern of drug and alcohol use.

 Amy Winehouse sang about not wanting to go to rehab (“I said no, no, no”), which is a common feeling.
 It’s rare that people who go into drugs and alcohol rehabilitation centres desperately want to be there.
 They are admitted because they need to be there; they have pushed themselves too far into a longer-term cycle of addiction to find their way back by themselves.